 Call for STARs

-We plan to schedule each STAR as an approximately 45-minute presentation (subject to the schedule management of the Eurovis 2021 program).
-In any circumstance, a STAR presentation will be given a longer time slot than that of a full paper.
+We plan to schedule each STAR as an approximately 45 minute presentation (subject to the schedule management of the EuroVis 2021 program).
+In any circumstances, a STAR presentation will be given a longer time slot than that of a full paper.